bloovis/csup.mirror/www/gettingstarted/Csup-Configuration.md

 ## Configuration files

-Csup expects all of its configuration files to be located in the directory `~/.csup`.
+Csup expects all of its configuration files to be located in the `~/.csup` directory.
-There are two configuration files:
+There are three configuration files:

 * `config.yaml` (primary configuration file)
 * `colors.yaml`  (user interface color scheme)
 * `keymap.yaml` (user-defined key bindings)

-Additionally, csup will create several more files in the `~/.csup` in response to user commands:
+Additionally, csup will create several more files in the `~/.csup` directory in response to user commands:

 * `contacts.txt` (contacts list)